This Chickpea Sweet Potato Peanut Curry is unbelievably easy to make, comforting, and conveniently happens to be really healthy too!

 I know I’ve said this already, but this curry is honestly unbelievably easy to make, so it’s perfect for a quick weeknight dinner (and leftovers are a dream), but it’s also special enough to serve to guests when hosting!

-- 1 tablespoon coconut oil (or vegetable oil)
+- 1 tablespoon coconut oil (or vegetable or rapeseed oil)

 - 1 onion, diced

 - 2 garlic cloves, minced

 - Pinch cayenne chilli pepper, to taste